pygfx/pylinalg/CONVENTIONS.md

     return out
 ```

+## Note on linear algebra operations already provided by numpy

-Since the conventions align with those of numpy, in some cases, it is
+Since the conventions align with those of numpy, in some cases, it just
-possible to simply alias a numpy function to avoid all overhead and
-implement the conventions.
-Optionally `functools.partial`
-can be used to limit the available arguments, or a small wrapper function
-can be created.
+does not make sense to add the function this library and incur all the overhead
+of maintenance, documentation and testing.
+For example, a function to perform
+vector addition would be exactly equal to the `np.add` function, and as such,
+it is not necessary to add them to pylinalg.

 # Object oriented API conventions